Method audit: Outfall Safari

 Weblink: https://catchmentbasedapproach.org/learn/outfall-safari-guide/

-CaSTCo Investment: CaSTCo is reviewing and investing in this method to optimise data quality, ease of use and cost, including rolling out training and investing in data systems.
+CaSTCo Investment: CaSTCo is reviewing and investing in this method to optimise data quality, ease of use and cost, including rolling out training, producing an introductory film, and investing in national data systems (Cartographer) for 2026.

 Related Articles